Heena works in the recruitment team at Teach First and has responded to some of the most commonly asked questions.

 The competency ‘Understanding and motivation’, which is assessed in question one, is looking for you to demonstrate your passion for Teach First's vision, mission and the Training Programme.
 With this question the assessors want you to talk about three elements: the vision, the programme and the ambassador network.
 These aren’t just suggestions of topics to cover but areas the assessors would like you to discuss.

 Q. What does the situational judgement test involve?

 This test will give a number of school-based scenarios with a number of possible approaches.
 You will need to rate how appropriate each approach would be.
 There isn’t a right and wrong answer and each applicant will approach situations differently, so go with your instinct.

 Q. What would let me down in the selection process?

 Not demonstrating Teach First's competencies or demonstrating the opposite of what it is looking for.
 This is applicable at both the application and the development centre stage.

 In the application form spelling and grammar is also being assessed so do read through before submitting it.
 Too many mistakes and your application will be automatically rejected.

 Q. I don’t have any work experience in a school.
 Do I need it?

-Summer Institute is a mix of learning theories and techniques that will help you in the classroom and offers the chance to trial these techniques in a school.
+This training is a mix of learning theories and techniques that will help you in the classroom and offers the chance to trial these techniques in a school.
 At the end of the five weeks you will have all the tools you’ll need to start at your school in September.